Nico-Curti/NumPyNet/docs/NumPyNet/layers/convolutional_layer.md

 Both the above problems can be overcome by CNN models using a small kernel, i.e weight mask, which maps the full input.
 A CNN is able to successfully capture the spatial and temporal dependencies in any signal through the application of relevant filters.

-In the image below some example on how the application of different kernel can highlight different features:
+In the image below some example on how the application of different kernel can highlight different features.
+(TODO: add images)

-# IMAGES

 Here's an example code on how to use the single convolutional layer: